itzrushp/StayVerse/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+#Step 5: Run server.js file for backend operations  you must run both to get registration and  login working
 ```

 **Edit a file directly in GitHub**